learnpoint/learnpoint-site/README.md

 2. [Create a fork](https://github.com/learnpoint/learnpoint-site/fork) to your personal GitHub account.

-3. On GitHub, navigate to your fork (repository) and create a new branch named `dev`.
+3. On GitHub, navigate to your fork that you just created, and create a new branch named `dev`.

+4. On GitHub, make the new branch `dev` the default branch.

-4. Open a terminal and move into an appropriate folder.
+5. Open a terminal and move into an appropriate folder.

-5. Clone the fork.
-Should be something similar to this:
+6. Clone the fork.
+Should be something like this:

         git clone https://github.com/GITHUB-USERNAME/learnpoint-site.git

-6. Move into the cloned fork (repository):
+7. Move into the cloned fork:

         cd learnpoint-site

-7. Checkout the `dev` branch:
+8. Checkout the `dev` branch:

         git checkout dev

-8. Add upstream to your fork:
+9. Add upstream to your fork:

         git remote add upstream https://github.com/learnpoint/learnpoint-site.git

-9. Verify upstream was added.
+10. Verify upstream was added.
 This command should not give any errors:

         git remote show upstream

-10. [Sign up to Netlify](https://app.netlify.com/signup) using your GitHub account.
+11. [Sign up to Netlify](https://app.netlify.com/signup) using your GitHub account.

-11. Create a new site on Netlify:
+12. Create a new site on Netlify:
     1. Find and click the button **Add new site**.
     2. Select **Import existing project**.
     3. Choose **GitHub**.